 For more details, please check out our tutorial on customizing validation messages.

-How to Translate WPForms Admin Pages and Form Builder
+How to Translate WPForms Admin Pages, Form Builder, and Default Values

 It may be useful to also translate the WPForms form builder and other WPForms pages you can see from the WordPress admin area.